rqlite/rqlite/README.md

  * This has not been extensively tested, but you can directly read the SQLite file under any node at anytime, assuming you run in "on-disk" mode.
 However there is no guarantee that the SQLite file reflects all the changes that have taken place on the cluster unless you are sure the host node itself has received and applied all changes.
  * In case it isn't obvious, rqlite does not replicate any changes made directly to any underlying SQLite file, when run in "on disk" mode. **If you change the SQLite file directly, you may cause rqlite to fail**.
 Only modify the database via the HTTP API.
  * SQLite dot-commands such as `.schema` or `.tables` are not directly supported by the API, but the [rqlite CLI](https://github.com/rqlite/rqlite/blob/master/DOC/CLI.md) supports some very similar functionality.
 This is because those commands are features of the `sqlite3` command, not SQLite itself.

-## Monitoring rqlite
-For reliable operation, particularly in production, it's important to monitor rqlite.
-You can learn how to check rqlite status and diagnostics [here](https://rqlite.io/docs/guides/monitoring-rqlite/).

-## Backup and restore
-Learn how to hot backup your rqlite cluster [here](https://rqlite.io/docs/guides/backup/).
-You can also load data [directly from a SQLite file](https://rqlite.io/docs/guides/backup/).

-## Security
-You can learn about securing access, and restricting users' access, to rqlite [here](https://rqlite.io/docs/guides/security/).

-## rqlite Slack Channel
-Join the [Slack channel](https://www.philipotoole.com/join-rqlite-slack) to learn more about rqlite.

-## Google Group
-There is a [Google Group](https://groups.google.com/forum/#!forum/rqlite) dedicated to discussion of rqlite.

 ## Pronunciation?
 How do I pronounce rqlite?
 For what it's worth I try to pronounce it "ree-qwell-lite".
 But it seems most people, including me, often pronouce it "R Q lite".